adam-bates/quill-lang/README.md

 make test
 ```

-Now, assuming you have a file called `my_program.ql`, you can compile it using:
+The hello-world example can be run using:
 ```
-.bin/quillc my_program.ql
+make example-hello
 ```